 1300 001 110

-All with less rushing around and more time with your child!
-The warm and homely Centre boasts a range of resource-rich environments, including a family dining area, city views, simulated outdoor spaces, vibrant gardens, a treehouse and multiple water play areas.
-These spaces encourage the children to explore and learn, with the added benefit of a Kindergarten Program led by quality teachers who are there to help prepare your child for the exciting transition to school.
+All while spending less time hurrying about and more time with your child!
+The warm and inviting Centre features a variety of resource-rich surroundings, such as a family dining area, city vistas, simulated outdoor spaces, vivid gardens, a treehouse, and numerous water play areas.
+These environments allow children to explore and learn, with the added benefit of a Kindergarten Program guided by qualified instructors to assist prepare your child for the exciting transition to school.

 St Catherine’s Early Education Centre - Childcare Melbourne, Victoria

-Think.
-Reason.
-Question.
-Experiment.
-These are just a few of the skills and qualities that children will develop at St Catherine’s Early Education Centre (Childcare).
-From the get-go, we’ve focused on supporting children during all transitions throughout childhood.
+Consider, reason, and experiment.
+These are only a handful of the abilities and characteristics that children will gain at St Catherine's Early Education Centre (Childcare).
+We have always prioritized assisting children during all stages of development.

-Our vision is to recognise the uniqueness of each child and the importance of play in the lives of children.
-We will, working in partnership with families, be committed to providing exceptional education and care within a welcoming environment that embraces diversity ad the local community.
+Our mission is to recognize the individuality of each kid and the value of play in children's lives.
+We shall be devoted, in collaboration with families, to offering great education and care in a friendly environment that values diversity and the local community.